EinsamHauer/disthene/README.md

 * /etc/disthene/disthene.yaml (location can be changed with -c command line option if needed)
 * /etc/disthene/disthene-log4j.xml (location can be changed with -l command line option if needed)
 * /etc/disthene/blacklist.yaml (location can be changed with -b command line option if needed)
+* /etc/disthene/whitelist.yaml (location can be changed with -w command line option if needed)
 * /etc/disthene/aggregator.yaml (location can be changed with -a command line option if needed)

 ##### Main configuration in disthene.yaml